kieranpotts/garden/src/data/README.md

 # Data and encoding

-**Database management systems, data interchange protocols, and data engineering.**
+This section covers database management systems, data interchange protocols, data engineering, and topics related to the encoding and decoding of data, including encryption.